szmg/grafana-dashboard-generator-java/readme.md

 This is Work in progress
 ```

 Code your Grafana dashboards in Java, more or less type-safe, with auto-complete.

-E.g.,
+Then upload them to Grafana.
+As part of your build process if you fancy.

+## Features

+* create dashboards in Java
+* create and _reuse_ your own frequently used components
+* upload your dashboards to Grafana
+* ApiKey or session cookie authentication
+* [PLAN] upload as part of your build process (Maven plugin)
+* [PLAN] upload with a nice command line tool
+* do not get stuck if the lib is missing a property or a type: add it without needing to recompile the lib (see [below](#flexible-domain-objects))

+## Usage

+### Maven

+TODO Maven

+### Basics

+I suggest you play with this and learn it that way.
+It's really straightforward if you are familiar with Grafana. `com.szmg.grafana.domain.DomainFactories` is a good place to start.

 ```java
 //import static com.szmg.grafana.domain.DomainFactories.*